Program Information

 Survey of the interactions of physiological, psychological, and environmental factors determining psychological development.
 Consideration of major theories of child development.

-Restrictions: Open to psychology majors and minors only.
+Restrictions: Open to psychology majors and minors and Neuroscience majors.

 PSYC 380-075: Psychopathology (3 credits)